JAlcocerT/JAlcocerT/content/docs/Dev/db.md

 > See an example of a data story: https://ipyvizzu-story.vizzuhq.com/latest/examples/titanic/

-This is food for thought if you normally create presentations with SliDev!
+This is food for thought if you normally create presentations with SliDev for [tech talks](https://jalcocert.github.io/JAlcocerT/ai-driven-diagrams/#mermaid-x-tech-talk)!